-- Low density homes, with sizable gardens - Generally detached or semi-detached 20th century homes - Represent incremental growth of hamlets and village fringes - 2.42 These low-density homes are often the result of 20th century growth of hamlets or villages, often on their fringes or alternatively were built as worker's homes in proximity to farms.
+- Represent incremental growth of hamlets and village fringes

+These low-density homes are often the result of 20th century growth of hamlets or villages, often on their fringes or alternatively were built as worker's homes in proximity to farms.
 Streets sometimes comprise a mix of Historic Clusters and Rural Homes.
-Generally, these are distinct from older development in that they are much lower density, with larger plots (and gardens), set along longer streets and cul-de-sacs.
-Often, they are arranged in a linear pattern along a road.
+Generally these are distinct from older development in that they are much lower density, with larger plots (and gardens), set along longer streets and cul-de-sacs.
+Often they are arranged in a linear pattern along a road.
 Sometimes just one side of a road will have development with open-fields, woodland or marshes on the other, providing a pleasant outlook for homes.
-At times these are located on a ridge where the landscape transitions between the agricultural landscape on higher ground and the openness of the Broads on the slightly lower ground. - 2.43 Private drives and garages are often included on the plots due to their larger size and location.
+At times these are located on a ridge where the landscape transitions between the agricultural landscape on higher ground and the openness of the Broads on the slightly lower ground.

+Private drives and garages are often included on the plots due to their larger size and location.
 There is some variety in built form, especially due to extensions and adaption.
-Buildings are often 1-2storeys in height and are relatively wide. - 2.44 The appearance and detail are often representative of the style of the time with a mix of Georgian, Victorian and mid-20th century.
+Buildings are often 1-2 storeys in height and are relatively wide.

+The appearance and detail are often representative of the style of the time with a mix of Georgian, Victorian and mid-20th century.
 The latter often comprise of simple single-story bungalows.
 Older properties tend to be substantial with a deliberate order and design, whereas more recent homes tend to be more plain and simple.

-BA 1 Larger semi-detached/detached properties
+- Larger semi-detached/detached properties

-BA 2 Spacious back gardens
+- Spacious back gardens

-BA 3 Wide fronted home set back from street
+- Wide fronted home set back from street

-BA 4 Varied property frontage
+- Varied property frontage

-BA 5 Incremental periods of development
+- Incremental periods of development

-Strong relationship with open fields
+- Strong relationship with open fields